Find out how cold is too cold for chickens and get your flock ready for the winter season.

 Winterizing Your Coop Against The Cold

-I have an entire guide dedicated to Winterized Chicken Coops, which will explain the process in detail.
+I have an entire guide dedicated to 10 Steps To Winterize Your Chicken Coop, which will explain the process in detail.
 It is not difficult and does not need to be expensive.

-Managing chicken flocks is different in winters than in summers.
+Managing chicken flocks is different in winter than in summer.

 The coop needs winterizing against the cold.
 Though chickens can keep their body temperature constant throughout the year, the cold weather requires extra effort.
 You need to provide them with the environmental conditions that can help them to avoid heat loss.